awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Geo-Hubs/Mareb_Hub_Stability_Anchor.md

 ---

 ## 📅 6.
 Execution Timeline
-Within a **12-month parallel plan**, Mareb's files are processed alongside Shabwah and Hadhramaut to ensure a unified sovereign recovery.
+Within a **3-month to 12-month parallel plan**, Mareb's files are processed alongside Shabwah and Hadhramaut to ensure a unified sovereign recovery.

 ---
 **Technical Note:** This document defines the operational logic for the `Mareb-Hub` sub-directory and its connection to the Saudi energy grid.